masastack/MASA.Framework/src/Authentication/Masa.Contrib.Authentication.Oidc.Cache.Storage/README.md

 Effect:

-Oidc Resource and Client data are provided through the IClientStore and IResourceStore
+Use IClientStore and IResourceStore get oidc resources and client data.

 ```c#
 ├── IClientStore